lorenries/lries.com/src/pages/posts/using-open-source-news-apps-for-non-profits-and-advocacy.md

 ### Datawrapper

 Datawrapper is one of the first and best web-based GUI charting applications out there.
 Datawrapper is a for-profit company, but the core of the tool is completely open source.
-For organizations that require custom branding, the hosted version is pricey ($230/month for custom branding and fonts).
+For organizations that require custom branding, the hosted version is pricey (around $230/month for custom branding and fonts).

-The open-source core does a bunch of things really well, but the paid version is better—it has a bunch of really nice chart and map types that the company hasn't open-sourced.
+The open-source core does a bunch of things really well, but the paid version is much better—it has a bunch of really nice chart and map types that the company hasn't open-sourced.
 Fortunately, with a bit of customization, it's possible to get around these limitations.

 I set up the open-source version of Datawrapper for WOLA last year, and we've been using it ever since.
 Some of our best publications use Datawrapper charts to great effect.